Science and technology in China: Environment-friendly technologies

-Health
+Health sciences

 Biotechnology and genetics

 Monitor Group in a 2010 report predicted that China within a decade will become the world leader in discovery and innovation in life sciences.
 Some research is seen as less controversial in China than elsewhere such as research regarding the genetic causes of intelligence.
 BGI, formerly Beijing Genomics Institute, has been described as having the world's largest DNA sequencing facilities.

 Stem cell research and stem cell treatments are less controversial in Chinese culture which have supported Chinese research as well medical tourism to China in order to receive experimental and often unproven therapies.
 In 2012 a regulatory crackdown was instituted which may increase the ability of the Chinese industry to get approval for sales of future therapies to other nations.
 More generally, China aims and has made progress towards becoming a world leader in regenerative medicine which also includes areas such as tissue engineering and gene therapy.

 China in 2011 stated that biotechnology (including biopharmacy, biological engineering, bio-agriculture and biomanufacturing) was a major priority for science and technology spending.
 Biotechnology will be used to enhance economic development as well as for improving Chinese environmental protection, nutrition, healthcare, and medicine.
 The Chinese governments expects biotechnology to add 1 million jobs during the 2011-2015 period.

-Brain research
+Neuroscientific research

 On 22 March 2018, an agreement was signed establishing the Chinese Institute for Brain Science, Beijing.
 The launch of this institute may represent a significant departure from the current policy focus on applied research and development.

 Once completed, the new brain institute will serve as a core facility for the country's planned project to study the human brain.
 The institute will not be part of the Chinese Academy of Sciences.
 Rather, it will collaborate with the academy, along with Beijing's other leading biomedical institutions, including Tsinghua University, Peking University and the Academy of Military Medical Sciences.

-The new institute will probably receive funding both from the National Natural Science Foundation and from the mega-science programmes within the Scientific and Technological Innovation 2030 Project.
+The new institute will probably receive funding both from the National Natural Science Foundation and from the megascience programs within the Scientific and Technological Innovation 2030 Project.
 In March 2018, the government announced plans to place the National Natural Science Foundation under the Ministry of Science and Technology but the implications of this latest reorganization of science are unclear, as the two agencies have different missions in support of basic research.